 The self-resonant frequency, above which the component shows capacitive characteristics, results from the inductance and the parasitic capacitance.

-The RFH series is available if higher current carrying capacities are required.
-The components are wound on ceramic or ferrite cores depending on the inductance value.
+If higher current carrying capacities are required, the components can be wound on ceramic or ferrite cores depending on the inductance value.

-The construction of an SMD inductor (Figure 2.102) MK differs from that of a conventional air coil in that the “coil” is printed on a ceramic substrate.
+The construction of an SMD inductor (Figure 25.) differs from that of a conventional air coil in that the “coil” is printed on a ceramic substrate.
 This presents the following advantages:

-The specifications of various multilayer ceramic SMD inductors are shown in Figure 2.103.
+The specifications of 0201 multilayer ceramic SMD inductor is shown in Figure 26.